 - Windows hosts file located at “C:\Windows\System32\drivers\etc” go there and copy the “hosts” file from there to your Desktop.

 - Open that file with the “Notepad” text editor from the desktop.

 - You will see some descriptions on that file.
-If you see the # symbol on the beginning of a line, that is a comment and is not any type of command.
+If you see the # symbol at the beginning of a line, that is a comment and is not any type of command.
 Go to the bottom of that file and enter the server IP address on a new line.

 - Press the “Tab” button on your keyboard twice to create some space, then enter the domain name.

-- Press enter to create another new line, enter the same IP address, press tab twice and this time, enter the domain name with www. at the beginning of it.
+- Press enter to create another new line, enter the same IP address, press the tab twice and this time, enter the domain name with www. at the beginning of it.